-The fellowships are open to prospective students in the social sciences and humanities when they apply to graduate study.
+The fellowships are open to prospective students in the social sciences and humanities at the time they apply to graduate study.
 Holders of Graduate College Fellowships are required to carry full-time enrollment towards an advanced degree.
 The fellowships are not renewable.